Charles Manthey Winter & Colonel Jerome Ellis Goodrich, USMC (retired), Scholarships

 The Colonel Jerome Ellis Goodrich, USMC (retired), Scholarship is awarded to an undergraduate major in philosophy with academic merit and financial need, and who is a U.S. citizen.

 We also have an annual paper prize called the Temkin Undergraduate Essay Prize in Value Theory.
-This prize recognizes an outstanding essay in value theory, where this is construed quite broadly to include topics in political philosophy, philosophy of law, metaethics, applied ethics, etc. Essays are typically submitted in early April and the winner is also honored at our Awards Banquet.
+This prize recognizes an outstanding essay in value theory, construed broadly to include political philosophy, aesthetics, philosophy of law, applied ethics, metaethics, etc.

 If you have any questions about these scholarships or the essay prize, you may send an email to frontoffice@philosophy.wisc.edu.